antigenomics/tcr-annotation-methodology/README.md

 git clone https://github.com/antigenomics/sciar-tutorial-2018.git
 ```

-Then open the ``tutorial.Rmd`` in RStudio and proceed with executing the R code chunks.
+Then open the ``tutorial.Rmd`` in RStudio and proceed with executing the R code.

 ### Materials